Injectivity theorems: A quick review of Du Bois complexes

-For the proof of Lemma \ref{lemma-dubois}, see, for example, \cite[Lemma 3.4]{schwede}.
+For the proof of Lemma \ref{f-lem3.7}, see, for example, \cite[Lemma 3.4]{schwede}.
 We close this section with a remark on Du Bois singularities.

 \begin{rem}[Du Bois singularities and log canonical singularities] Koll\'ar and Kov\'acs established that log canonical singularities are Du Bois in \cite{kk}.
-Moreover, semi log canonical singularities are Du Bois (see \cite[Corollary 6.32]{kollar-book}).
+Moreover, semi-log canonical singularities are Du Bois (see \cite[Corollary 6.32]{kollar-book}).
 We note that the arguments in \cite{kk} heavily depend on the recent developments of the minimal model program by Birkar--Cascini--Hacon--M\textsuperscript{c}Kernan and the results by Ambro and Fujino (see, for example, \cite{ambro-qlog}, \cite{book}, \cite{fujino-non}, and \cite{fujino-fund}).
-We need a special case of Theorem \ref{thm14} for the arguments in \cite{kk}.
+We need a special case of Theorem \ref{f-thm1.6} for the arguments in \cite{kk}.
 In this paper, we will just use Du Bois complexes for cyclic covers of simple normal crossing pairs.
-Our proof in Section \ref{sec3} is independent of the deep result in \cite{kk}.
+Our proof in Section \ref{f-sec4} is independent of the deep result in \cite{kk}.

-The fact that (semi) log canonical singularities are Du Bois does not seem to be so useful when we consider various Kodaira type vanishing theorems for (semi) log canonical pairs.
-This is because (semi) log canonical singularities are not necessarily Cohen--Macaulay.
-The approach to various Kodaira type vanishing theorems for semi log canonical pairs in \cite{fujino-slc} is based on the vanishing theorem in \cite{fujino-vani} (see Theorem \ref{thm14}, \cite{fujino-mi}, and \cite{book}) and the theory of partial resolution of singularities for reducible varieties (see \cite{bierstone-p}). \end{rem}
+The fact that (semi-)log canonical singularities are Du Bois does not seem to be so useful when we consider various Kodaira-type vanishing theorems for (semi-)log canonical pairs.
+This is because (semi-)log canonical singularities are not necessarily Cohen--Macaulay.
+The approach to various Kodaira-type vanishing theorems for semi-log canonical pairs in \cite{fujino-slc} is based on the vanishing theorem in \cite{fujino-vani} (see Theorem \ref{f-thm1.6}, \cite{fujino-mi}, and \cite{book}) and the theory of partial resolution of singularities for reducible varieties (see \cite{bierstone-p}). \end{rem}